Deutsche-Squad-Gemeinschaft/squad-rcon-php/README.md

 ## USAGE

 ### Create an instance
-Instanciate the SquadServer RCON connection.
-This will connect to the server or throw an exception if it could not do so.
+Instanciate the SquadServer class to open a new RCON connection.
+This will throw an Exception if no connection can be made.
 ```php
 /** @var SquadServer */
 $server = new SquadServer(new ServerConnectionInfo('127.0.0.1', 21114, 'YourRconPassword'));